 Creating New Year’s resolutions using the S.M.A.R.T. format can help narrow your goals and make them much more specific.
 For example, if you want to lose weight, a S.M.A.R.T. goal might look like this:

-“I will lose 36 pounds by December 2023 by losing 3 pounds each month because I want to improve my health and feel better about my appearance.
-I will keep track of this goal by weighing myself each week and recording my weight loss progress every month.”
+“I will lose 36 pounds by December 2025 by losing 3 pounds each month because I want to improve my health and look better.
+I will keep track of this goal by weighing myself weekly and recording my monthly weight loss progress.”

 Create a Detailed Plan for the Year

-Now that you have a S.M.A.R.T. goal in place, create a detailed plan for the year.
+Now that you have a S.M.A.R.T. goal, create a detailed plan for the year.
 If you want to exercise more, set a time in your schedule when you can exercise consistently.
 If you want to spend more time with your family, commit one night a week to intentional family time.
-You can start small, but figure out how you want to increase intervals.
+You can start small but determine how to increase intervals.
 For example, if your ultimate goal is to go to the gym five times a week by the end of the year, you can start with once a week in January and February.
 Then increase it to twice a week in March, then three times a week in May, and so on.

-But creating a detailed plan goes beyond scheduling.
-When you face obstacles or lack motivation, what can you do to help yourself stay on track?
-For example, if you miss days of exercising due to vacation, illness, or another reason, what will you do?
-Write down these plans and how you can renew your motivation when times get tough or challenges come your way.
+However, creating a detailed plan goes beyond scheduling.
+When you face obstacles or lack motivation, how can you help yourself stay on track?
+For example, what will you do if you miss days of exercising due to vacation, illness, or another reason?
+Write down these plans and how you can renew your motivation when times get tough, or challenges come your way.

 Start Small

 When you have a specific goal in mind, sometimes it can be too long-term and difficult to stay motivated for the whole year.
-That’s why it’s important to start small.
+That’s why it’s essential to start small.
 First, focus on one specific New Year’s resolution.
-Then create smaller goals to get there.
-For example, I’d like to change my diet to include more vegetables, but let’s be real: starting with a salad for lunch instead of carbs once a week and slowly including more greens in my meals over the next several weeks and months is much more realistic.
+Then, create smaller goals to get there.
+For example, I’d like to change my diet to include more vegetables, but let’s be real: starting with a salad for lunch instead of carbs once a week and slowly including more greens over the next several weeks and months is much more realistic.
 And achieving those smaller goals will make me feel more accomplished and motivated.

-In the same way, including smaller and achievable short-term goals in your plan will help you feel like you’re making progress toward your long-term goal.
+In the same way, including smaller and achievable short-term goals in your plan will help you feel like you’re progressing toward your long-term goal.

 Reward Yourself